-Despite the fact that I was wise enough back then to write “there are risks associated with taking clippers, hot wax or a razor to your nether regions” in that masterpiece of an entry, I went on to try out a new product I came across that promised to leave my ball bag bare with minimal hassle.
+Despite the fact that I was wise enough back then to write “there are risks associated with taking clippers, hot wax or a razor to your nether regions”, I went on to try out a new product I came across that promised to leave my ball bag bare with minimal hassle.
 What a mistake.

-The product seemed novel and had a good number of 5 star reviews.
+The product seemed novel and had a good number of 5 star reviews on Amazon.
 Since I was already ordering enough from the site to score free shipping, I threw in the kit just to see what it was all about.
-I didn’t bother with anything that might waste my time, like say oh checking the 1 star reviews.
-That would have been my third warning, but I was much too busy doing more important things like watching women stick huge lubed up dildos up their asses on Chaturbate.
+I didn’t bother with anything that might waste my time, like say oh checking the many one star reviews.
+That would have been my third warning.
+But I was much too busy doing more important things like watching women stick huge lubed up dildos up their asses on adult webcam sites.

 The cream is thick, white, and stinky.
 It comes out in a steady stream but breaks up easily.
 Trying to apply it to your sack with the enclosed sticks is a nightmare.
 After about a minute I gave up and just applied it by hand.
 Once I covered my entire change purse front and back, I sat perched at the end of a wooden chair with my boys hanging over the side waiting for 8 or 9 minutes to go by.

 The more I rinsed the more it hurt.
-It took quite a while to get all of the cream off and by then even plain old water hurt as bad as battery acid.
+It took quite a while to get all of the cream off and by then even plain old water burned as bad as battery acid.
 The skin of my sack was as red as a cherry, and it was covered in numerous small lacerations.
 I burned my balls and I burned them bad.
-And that’s not even the worst part; after all was said and done only about 75 percent of the hair was gone!
+And that’s not even the worst part.
+After all was said and done only about 75 percent of the hair was gone!

 I spent the next three days in absolute agony.
-Everything hurt, from wearing underwear to walking to my leg brushing up against my balls when sitting or even sleeping.
+Everything hurt, from wearing underwear to walking.
+It even hurt when leg brushed up against my balls when sitting or sleeping.
 Pure torture.
-The only relief came when I would lay on my stomach with a pillow under my stomach so that the air conditioner could blow cold air onto my bag.
+The only relief came when I would lay on my stomach with a pillow under my stomach so that the air conditioner could blow cold air onto my nuts.

 If you think I’m making any of this up, head on over to Google and give “ballsbalm burn” a quick search.
-You’ll see that I’m one among many, a howling chorus of guys who scorched their scrotums with this terrible tar.
+You’ll see that I’m one among many.
+There are a howling chorus of guys who scorched their testicles with this terrible tar.